inubushi/LSTM-KTH/README.md

 A recurrent deep neural network for human activity recognition, using the KTH dataset as an example.

 ## prerequisites
 This code contains OS commands for linux.
-IT also uses keras with tensorflow, and ffmpeg.
+It also uses keras with tensorflow, and ffmpeg.
 I have not tested the code on Python 3.

 ## Instructions
 After downloading the KTH dataset: